 Fort Atkinson is a somewhat small city located in the state of Wisconsin.
-With a population of 12,505 people and six constituent neighborhoods, Fort Atkinson is the 66th largest community in Wisconsin.
+With a population of 12,422 people and six constituent neighborhoods, Fort Atkinson is the 66th largest community in Wisconsin.

-The citizens of Fort Atkinson are slightly better educated than the national average of 21.84% for all cities and towns, with 23.05% of adults in Fort Atkinson having a bachelor's degree or advanced degree.
+The citizens of Fort Atkinson are slightly better educated than the national average of 21.84% for all cities and towns, with 22.41% of adults in Fort Atkinson having a bachelor's degree or advanced degree.

+Fort Atkinson is a somewhat ethnically-diverse city.
 The people who call Fort Atkinson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Atkinson residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fort Atkinson include German, Irish, Norwegian, Polish, and English.
+Important ancestries of people in Fort Atkinson include German, Irish, Norwegian, English, and Polish.

 The most common language spoken in Fort Atkinson is English.
 Other important languages spoken here include Spanish and Polish.